-I have recently been involved in a project where the end product spreadsheet has been designed to be used to consumers, i.e. a less technical audience than I would typically work with.
+I have recently been involved in a project where the end product spreadsheet has been designed to be used to consumers, for sale i.e. a less technical audience than I would typically work with.

 The expected lower level of familiarity with Excel of the users has forced us to be creative in how the user interface can be designed to allow users to instantly focus on the right areas and to design a strict ‘funnel’ of actions, resulting in a desired outcome.